 Students must be admitted to the Social Work program prior to enrollment in the Professional Social Work courses.
-These courses provide professional foundation content in the areas of values and ethics, diversity, populations-at-risks and social and economic justice, human behavior in the social environment, generalist practice, social welfare policies and services, research and evaluation. and field education.
+These courses build upon the Pre-Professional sequence and expand students' knowledge and skills in the areas of values and ethics, diversity, populations-at-risks and social and economic justice, human behavior in the social environment, generalist practice, social welfare policies and services, research and evaluation, and field education.
 The seven Professional Social Work courses are: SOWK 367, SOWK 370, SOWK 372, SOWK 390, SOWK 443, SOWK 444, and SOWK 445.
 These professional courses total 27 semester hours.
 The following five professional courses must be completed prior to enrollment in Field Education: SOWK 367, SOWK 370, SOWK 372, SOWK 390 and SOWK 443.
-In addition, 35 semester hours of Liberal Arts and General Education courses should be completed prior to applying for enrollment in SOWK 444 - Field Education and Seminar I. Students must maintain a 2.50 GPA or higher to continue matriculating in the Professional courses.
+In addition, 35 semester hours of

+Liberal Arts and General Education courses should be completed prior to applying for enrollment in SOWK 444 - Field Education and Seminar I. Students must maintain a 2.50 GPA or higher to continue matriculating in the Professional courses.